httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 will be accepted as valid.
 This includes all recipients of the same HTTP message.

-Furthermore, any entity that is able to modify both the Encryption header field and the HTTP message body can replace the contents.
+Furthermore, any entity that is able to modify both the Content-Encoding header field and the HTTP message body can replace the contents.
 Without the content encryption key or the input keying material, modifications to or replacement of parts of a payload body are not possible.